• Skip to primary navigation

 Do I Have to Use Garlic?

+The garlic in this recipe is strong.
 If you don’t love garlic, you can always omit it and prepare the bread with just tomato, olive oil, and salt.

-Pan con Tomate vs Bruschetta
+What is the Difference Between Pan con Tomate and Bruschetta

 Did you enjoy this recipe for Pan con Tomate?
 If so, make sure to check out these recipes I picked out just for you: